Reinhold Schünzel

 Reinhold Schünzel (7 November 1888 – 11 November 1954) was a German actor and director, active in both Germany and the United States.
 The son of a German father and a Jewish mother, he was born in St. Pauli, the poorest part of Hamburg.
-Despite being of Jewish ancestry, Schünzel was allowed by the Nazis to continue making films for several years until he eventually left in 1937 to live abroad.
+Despite his ancestry, Schünzel was allowed by the Nazis to continue making films for several years until he left in 1937 to live abroad.

+Biography

 Life in Germany

 Reinhold Schünzel (or Schuenzel) started his career as an actor in 1915 with a role in the film Werner Krafft.
 He directed his first film in 1918's Mary Magdalene and in 1920 directed The Girl from Acker Street and Catherine the Great.
 He was one of Germany's best-known silent film stars after World War I, a period during which films were significantly influenced by the consequences of the war.
 Schünzel performed in both comedies and dramas, often appearing as a villain or a powerful and corrupt man.

-He was influenced by filmmakers such as his mentor Richard Oswald and Ernst Lubitsch, for whom he worked as an actor in the film Madame Du Barry in 1919.
+He was influenced by filmmakers such as his mentor Richard Oswald and Ernst Lubitsch, for whom he worked as an actor in the film Madame Dubarry in 1919.

 Schünzel's work was very popular in Germany and the Nazi regime gave him the title of Ehrenarier or Honorary Aryan, allowing him to continue to direct and act despite his Jewish heritage (his mother was Jewish).
 He found that the government, first under Kaiser Wilhelm II and later under Adolf Hitler, interfered with his film projects, compelling him to leave in 1937.
-Schuenzel described both the Kaiser and Hitler "persons of recognized authority and the worst possible dramatic taste."
+Schünzel described both the Kaiser and Hitler "persons of recognized authority and the worst possible dramatic taste."

-Moving to the United States, he worked in Hollywood, playing Nazis and scientists.
-One of many examples was the film The Hitler Gang (1944), directed by John Farrow.
-Made in the style of a gangster film, it depicts the rise of Hitler from a small political adventurer to the dictator of Germany.
-Reinhold Schünzel played the role of General Erich Ludendorff.